-The CMS should provide annual analyses of cumulative AMR to groups with responsibility for local antimicrobial therapy guidelines to inform recommendations for local empirical therapy and formulary management.
+The CMS should provide annual analyses of cumulative AMR to groups with responsibility for local antimicrobial therapy guidelines to inform recommendations for local empirical therapy and formulary management.86

 Caution should be exercised if clinicians are provided with cumulative antibiograms.
 Interpretation by a clinical microbiologist or ID physician is needed, so that clinicians recognise at which point an antimicrobial is no longer a reliable empirical agent against an organism or group of organisms.
-Commentary should accompany the cumulative antibiogram to indicate whether the local resistance patterns show that a variation from Therapeutic Guidelines: Antibiotic is needed locally.
-Examples of such commentaries are available from the AIMED website.

-The Clinical and Laboratory Standards Institute (CLSI) guideline M39-A2 is the accepted international standard for the analysis and presentation of antibiograms.
-It is recommended to use the Australian standard approach to analysing and reporting cumulative antibiograms, based on the CLSI standard.
-The Australian standard specifies a number of 'sentinel organisms' for which local epidemiology should be examined and recommends a format for presenting the cumulative antibiogram (Figure 9.2).
+Commentary should accompany the cumulative antibiogram to indicate whether the local resistance patterns show that a variation from Therapeutic Guidelines: Antibiotic76 is needed locally.
+Examples of such commentaries are available from the AIMED website.87 presentation of antibiograms.
+It is recommended to use the Australian standard approach to analysing and reporting cumulative antibiograms, based on the CLSI standard.86 The Australian standard specifies a number of 'sentinel organisms' for which local epidemiology should be examined and recommends a format for presenting the cumulative antibiogram (Figure 9.2).